healthycoder5643/skills-introduction-to-github/README.md

    - We recommend creating a public repository, as private repositories will [use Actions minutes](https://docs.github.chttps://github.com/healthycoder5643/skills-introduction-to-github/billing/managing-billing-for-github-actions/about-billing-for-github-actions).
    - Scroll down and click the **Create repository** button at the bottom of the form.

-3. After your new repository is created, wait about 20 seconds for the exercise to be prepared and buttons updated.
+3.After your new repository is created, wait about 20 seconds for the exercise to be prepared and buttons updated.
 You will continue working from your copy of the exercise.
    - The **Copy Exercise** button will deactivate, changing to gray.
    - The **Start Exercise** button will activate, changing to green.
    - You will likely need to refresh the page.